Great Britain

 Posted July 22, 2008

 For non-believers, it becomes apparent that this ain't the same as in the 1980s.
-The Real Estate recession is not anymore a small or larger correction that is to be followed by a renewed upwards to jump.
+The Real Estate recession is no longer a small or larger correction that is to be followed by a renewed upward jump.
 Miss Real Estate Goldilocks has definitely passed away.
 She also left Freddie Mac and Fannie Mae behind.
-What we see now, resembles more and more to the Great Depression.
-As I have written a couple of times, Fortunes to be made and Fortunes to be lost...got Real Estate? want to buy more Real Estate?
+What we see now resembles more and more of the Great Depression.
+As I have written a couple of times, Fortunes are to be made and Fortunes are to be lost.
+Do you have Real Estate?
+Want to buy more Real Estate?
 Better think twice!
-In the UK the rate of descent on an annualized basis now extends to -11%.
+In the UK, the rate of descent on an annualized basis now extends to -11%.

 Slide-in house prices is the worst since the Great Depression - By Edmund Conway - Last updated: 1:36 am BST 11/07/2008

-Britain is now in the midst of the worst housing slide since the Great Depression, economists declared after house price inflation dropped to the lowest level since comparable records began.
+Economists declared that Britain is now in the midst of the worst housing slide since the Great Depression after house price inflation dropped to the lowest level since comparable records began.
 Figures from Halifax, the UK's biggest mortgage lender, showed house prices have fallen by 8.7pc in the year to June, confirming that the property crunch is more severe than the last housing crash in the early 1990s.
 Hours before, the Bank of England voted to leave rates unchanged at 5pc.

 The Halifax figures - which showed prices dropped 2pc last month, following a 2.5pc slide in May - indicate that the scale of the crash now rivals the falls in UK home values in the 1930s.
 In the three months to June, house prices were 6.1pc lower than the comparable period last year - described by Halifax as the "annual change".